NLPLOGIX-ORG/bootcamp/README.md

 Jupyter is a way to deploy python code to a web page along with markdown language and an integrated compiler.
 We would like to get you started on the Titanic dataset and the pandas library.

 Open Jupyter Notebook by following the steps [here.](https://docs.anaconda.com/anaconda/user-guide/getting-started/#run-python-in-a-jupyter-notebook)

-## Tableau
-Tableau is a well known data visualization tool that can be used on a variety of different datasets.
-This will allow you to use the data in order to create graphs, chart, maps, etc. in order to better visualize your data, and identify coorelations and trends.

-Steps to install Tableau are included [here.](https://help.tableau.com/current/desktopdeploy/en-us/desktop_deploy_download_and_install.htm)